tpoisot/CoPhyCha/CoSpec-chapter.md

 by showing that coevolution is neither necessary (co-phylogenetic structure can emerge outside of coevolving interactions), nor sufficient (coevolution can lead to non-matching phylogenies), to establish a cophylogenetic pattern.
-I briefly discuss the consequences of these facts for the methodology on co- phylogenies.
 Finally, I explore the role of several coevolutionary scenarios in preventing the establishment of a co-phylogenetic structure, and show that they have predictable consequences on the observed co-phylogeny.
 I conclude by recommending that we do away with the idea that co-phylogeny implies